Skip to main content

 This matters most when the document carries consequences: a contract term, a data point in a research paper, or a finding you are about to cite in your own writing.
 A summary or a generated draft can tell you what a document probably says.

-Atlas is built for the step after that: confirming what the document actually says by checking the passage yourself.
+Atlas helps with the next step: confirming what the document says by reading the passage yourself.
 For more on how Atlas summarizes source material before you verify it, see the AI document summarizer workflow.

 Where Atlas fits for cited document review